odhondt/PatchMatch_plugin/README.md

 - Compile with `make linux` (olinux to enable compiler optimizations)
 - Type `./PatchMatch -h` to display help.
 - The original paper can be found here: http://gfx.cs.princeton.edu/pubs/Barnes_2009_PAR/index.php
+- To get the latest version of CImg go to: http://cimg.sourceforge.net/
 - The two sample images have been extracted from this video https://vimeo.com/75735063 (under Creative Commons license)
 - Examples:
   - `./PatchMatch -h -i0 M0.png -i1 M1.png -n 2 -s 5` with animation